google/deepvariant/docs/show-examples.md

-# Saving human-readable images from DeepVariant examples
+# show_examples: Saving human-readable images from DeepVariant examples

 This is a short guide to using the show_examples tool to view the pileup images used within DeepVariant and save them as PNG image files.
 This tool is